lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 "plaintext" since such a practice can lead to serious security vulnerabilities.

+The client MUST return the decrypted values only if they match the expected content type.
+In an Indirect Method, the decrypted value MUST be a valid certificate, and in the Direct Method, the decrypted value MUST be a Rand as defined in {{sect-5.2.8.3}}.

 ## Proof-Of-Possession by Exposing the Private Key
 {: id="sect-8.3"}